Giants Minor League Camp Storylines

-Spring training is underway down in Scottsdale and we’re only seven weeks from the San Jose Giants season opener.
-The San Francisco Giants (all members of the 40-man roster plus the 30 non-roster invitees) will hold their first official full team workout of the spring on Saturday while all remaining minor leaguers report to camp by March 1.
+Spring training gets underway down in Scottsdale in less than two weeks while we’re now under two months from the San Jose Giants season opener.
+The San Francisco Giants (all members of the 40-man roster plus the 26 non-roster invitees) will hold their first official full team workout of the spring on February 19 while all remaining minor leaguers report to camp by February 27.

 With over 160 players expected in minor league camp, there are a bevy of questions regarding personnel and roster decisions.
 Here’s a quick snapshot of some of the major storylines in Giants minor league camp this year, involving both former and potential future San Jose players:

 Starting Pitching Prospects

 The strength of the Giants farm system right now is unquestionably the deep crop of starting pitching prospects.
 According to Baseball America, eight out of the top 14 prospects in the organization are starting pitchers.
 And while a handful of these pitching prospects will begin spring training in big league camp, none are expected to compete for spots on the opening day roster and thus should find themselves back in minor league camp before too long.
 The big question then becomes, assuming full-health for everyone, where do all of these pitchers land at the beginning of the season?
 It could be as simple as each starter moving up a level from where they finished in 2013.
 If that’s the case, look for Edwin Escobar, the closest of the group to the big leagues, to start the year with Triple-A Fresno.
 The quartet of top prospect starters from last season’s San Jose team – Kyle Crick, Clayton Blackburn, Adalberto Mejia and Ty Blach – would jump to Double-A Richmond.
 Meanwhile, 2013 Augusta headliners Chris Stratton, Martin Agosta, Kendry Flores and Joan Gregorio move to San Jose.